Part 1: Cloudflare ZTNA — Web Filtering

 Testing

 Visit any social media site like instagram.com while connected to the Cloudflare One Client.
-Unlike DNS blocking where the browser just throws a connection error, this time you should see a custom block page served by Cloudflare — which is a much better experience, especially in an enterprise environment where you want users to know why they are being blocked.
+Unlike DNS blocking where the browser just throws a connection error, this time you should see a custom block page served by Cloudflare — which is a much better experience.

 Network Firewall Policy